 In addition to a physical examination, the following tests may be used to diagnose a parathyroid tumor:

 Blood/urine tests.
 Many types of blood or urine tests may be done.
 The most common test is a serum calcium test.
-Elevated serum calcium levels can indicate the presence of a parathyroid tumor or hyperplasia (over-active cells) on one or more glands.
+Elevated serum calcium levels can indicate the presence of a parathyroid tumor or hyperplasia, which are over-active cells, on one or more glands.
 Another common laboratory test looks for elevated levels of the parathyroid hormone (PTH) and phosphorus levels in the blood.
 Doctors may suspect parathyroid cancer if these blood tests find a very high level of calcium and/or PTH.

 Sestamibi/SPECT scan.
 SPECT stands for single proton emission computerized tomography.
 A sestamibi/SPECT scan is a procedure in which a specific protein, called sestamibi, is mixed with a radioactive material and injected into the patient’s vein.
 A parathyroid tumor will absorb the material, and the tumor will be visible on an x-ray of the neck.
-A sestamibi/SPECT scan may be recommended if laboratory tests show an elevated level of PTH, or it may be used to evaluate parathyroid cancer that has spread to distant parts of the body (metastatic) or come back after treatment (recurrent).
+A sestamibi/SPECT scan may be recommended if laboratory tests show an elevated level of PTH, or it may be used to evaluate parathyroid cancer that has spread to distant parts of the body or recurred, meaning it has come back after treatment.
 See the Stages section for a full description of these stages.

 Ultrasound.
 An ultrasound uses sound waves to create a picture of the internal organs.
 An ultrasound is very useful for locating a tumor in or around the thyroid gland.
 However, it has limitations if the tumor is located lower in the neck or upper chest.

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
-The three-dimensional CT scan for parathyroid tumor localization is a “timed infusion” of contrast and, when combined with a sestamibi/SPECT scan (see above), is considered the “gold standard” in parathyroid imaging today.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
+The three-dimensional CT scan for parathyroid tumor localization is a “timed infusion” of contrast and, when combined with a sestamibi/SPECT scan, is considered the “gold standard” in parathyroid imaging today.
+See above for more information on a sestamibi/SPECT scan.

 Surgery.
 Removing the entire tumor during an operation is the most common way to diagnose both benign and malignant parathyroid tumors.
-The tumor is then analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The tumor is then analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 Rarely a biopsy may be done separately before surgery.
 In these cases, the doctor usually performs a fine needle aspiration, which removes a sample of fluid and cells from the tumor with a very thin, hollow needle.

-After these diagnostic tests are done, your doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the tumor; this is called staging.
+After diagnostic tests are done, your doctor will review all of the results with you.
+If the diagnosis is a parathyroid tumor that is cancerous, these results also help the doctor describe the tumor; this is called staging.

 The next section helps explain the different stages for this type of cancer.
 Use the menu on the side of your screen to select Stages, or you can select another section, to continue reading this guide.